2ndSightLab/ai-tracker/README.md

 | SCP: org-allowed-regions [root]  | 🟡 | 🟢 | 🟢 | 🟢 | 🟢 | 🟢 |
 | Configure Security Alerts | 🔴 | 🔴 | 🔴 | 🔴 | 🔴 | 🔴 |

-🟡 Broke: Restructing scps - where are they deployed and fix naming conventio)

 ### Backup Environment ###

 Back up infrastructure segregated from other infrastructure